EmpereurLeon/Infdev-into-Beta/README.md

 ## How to download

-First, download the minecraft.zip file from the latest release.
+First, download the minecraft.zip file from the releases tab.

 -MultiMC : Click on the "Add to .jar" button and select the minecraft.zip